National Service of Remembrance: Order of service

-The Massed Band plays "Beethoven Funeral March No.1" by Johann Heinrich Walch as wreaths laid by the Prime Minister on behalf of His Majesty's Government (and other Commonwealth leaders if they are present), the Leader of the Opposition, then leaders of major political parties (those who won 6 or more seats at the last election); the Speaker of the House of Commons and the Lord Speaker; the Foreign Secretary; the Home Secretary (in 2019); Commonwealth High Commissioners, plus the former living UK prime ministers (John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, Liz Truss and Rishi Sunak) and the ambassadors of Ireland (since 2014) and Nepal (since 2019); representatives from the Royal Navy, Army and Royal Air Force; the Merchant Navy and fishing fleets; and finally, the civilian emergency services.
+The Massed Band plays "Beethoven Funeral March No.1" by Johann Heinrich Walch as wreaths laid by the Prime Minister on behalf of His Majesty's Government (and other Commonwealth leaders if they are present), the Leader of the Opposition, then leaders of major political parties (those who won 6 or more seats at the last election); the Speaker of the House of Commons and the Lord Speaker; the Foreign Secretary; the Home Secretary (in 2019); Commonwealth High Commissioners, plus the former living UK prime ministers (John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak and Keir Starmer) and the ambassadors of Ireland (since 2014) and Nepal (since 2019); representatives from the Royal Navy, Army and Royal Air Force; the Merchant Navy and fishing fleets; and finally, the civilian emergency services.

 A short religious service of remembrance is then conducted by the Bishop of London in their capacity as Dean of the Chapel Royal.
 The hymn O God Our Help In Ages Past is sung, led by the massed bands and the Choir of the Chapel Royal.
 The whole assembly recites Lord's Prayer before the Bishop completes the service.
 The Rouse is then played by the buglers, followed by the national anthem being sung by all.
 The King and the other members of the Royal Family salute the Cenotaph and the royal party depart.

 After the ceremony, as the bands play a selection of marches and arrangements of WWI and WWII-era popular songs, a huge parade of veterans, organised by the Royal British Legion, marches past the Cenotaph, saluting as they pass.
 Members of the Reserve Forces and cadet organisations join in with the marching, alongside volunteers from St John Ambulance, paramedics from the London Ambulance Service, and conflict veterans from World War II, Korea, the Falklands, the Persian Gulf, Kosovo, Bosnia, Northern Ireland, Iraq, Afghanistan and other past conflicts.
 The last three then known British-resident veterans of World War I, Bill Stone, Henry Allingham and Harry Patch, attended the 2008 ceremony but all died in 2009.

 Each contingent salutes the Cenotaph as they pass and many wreaths are handed over to be laid at its base.
 They salute the Cenotaph (meaning "empty tomb" in Greek) as they are paying tribute to all those it represents, to all those who died and who lie buried elsewhere.
 As the veterans march back to Horse Guards Parade a member of the Royal Family takes their salute in front of the Guards Memorial.

 Professor Jeffrey Richards notes that the format of the ceremony was "more or less finalized by 1921" although before the Second World War, the wreath-laying by the monarch and dignitaries took place before 11 am.